Skip to main content

 2. Microsoft Partner Center permission with the Application (client) ID of fa3d9a0c-3fb0-42cc-9193-47c7ecd2edbd

-5. In Microsoft Partner CenterπŸ”— provide consent to allow Tackle to use the Partner Center Referral API on your behalf to submit co-sell opportunities and to notify you of updates.
+Important: Sign in on the Microsoft Sign-in screen using the new integration user that was created in Step 3: Create a Tackle integration user.
+Complete the sign-in flow to provide consent to allow Tackle to use the Partner Center Referral API on your behalf to submit co-sell opportunities and notify you of updates.

 Step 5: Set up the Salesforce integration

-Follow these steps to set up the Salesforce integration so you can co-sell directly in Salesforce.
+Follow our guide to set up the Salesforce integration to co-sell directly in Salesforce.

 Did this answer your question?